Introduction

 The Escalation between East and West

-In order to stem the flow of emigration and retain control over East Germany, the East German government, with the backing of the Soviet Union, decided to construct a physical barrier between East and West Berlin in August 1961.
-This barrier would later become known as the Berlin Wall.
+Due to the continued emigration through West Berlin, the East German government with the support of the Soviet Union began fencing off East and West Berlin in August 1961.
+This barrier would later on be referred to as the Berlin Wall.

-At first, the Berlin Wall was simply barbed wire fences and barricades.
-However, it quickly evolved into a heavily fortified wall, complete with guard towers, automatic firing systems, and anti-vehicle trenches.
+Initially the Berlin wall was merely fencing with barbed wire and barricades.
+Nevertheless, it became a large concrete wall with towers, automatic firing solutions and anti-vehicle traps.

 The Impact on Berliners